LS-Manila/MLExercises/README.md

 1. [REQUIRED] Confusion matrix
 1. [REQUIRED] Accuracy > 80 %

-TO SUBMIT, PLEASE CLICK THE FOLLOWING LINK:
+TO SUBMIT ALL CODES, DATASET, and IEEE Documentation, PLEASE CLICK THE FOLLOWING LINK:

 https://classroom.github.com/assignment-invitations/156a06d938e7a332e2041c68499b8330